tecnico-sec/Java-Crypto-Details/README.md

 $ mvn exec:java -Dmainclass=pt.ulisboa.tecnico.meic.sirs.ImageAESCipher -Dexec.args="intro/inputs/glider-0480.png intro/outputs/aes.key CBC intro/outputs/glider-aes-cbc.png"
 ```

-Watch the file glider-aes-cbc.png.
+Watch the file `glider-aes-cbc.png`.
 See the difference made by changing only the mode of operation.

-Still in the CBC mode, you might have wondered why the IV is needed in the first block.
+Still in the CBC mode, you may have wondered why the IV is needed in the first block.
 Consider what happens when you encrypt two different images with similar beginnings, and with the same key: the initial cipher text blocks would also be similar!

-The ImageAESCipher class provided has been deliberately weakened: instead of randomizing the IV, it is always the same.
+The `ImageAESCipher` class provided has been deliberately weakened: instead of randomizing the IV, it is always the same.

 This time, encrypt the other two images with AES/CBC, still using the same AES key: